busybrainx99/GCP_Microsvc_App/README.md

 ### **Key Technologies and Services Used:**

-**Terraform:** Infrastructure as Code (IaC) to provision GCP resources including:
+1. **Terraform:** Infrastructure as Code (IaC) to provision GCP resources including:
    - GKE cluster and node pools.
    - VPC network and subnet configurations.
+   - GCP Secret Access service account

-- GCP Secret Manager for managing sensitive credentials.
+2. GCP Secret Manager for managing sensitive credentials.
-- GCS Bucket with versioning enabled to store Terraform state securely.
+3. GCS Bucket with versioning enabled to store Terraform state securely.

-**ArgoCD:** Continuous Delivery (CD) to manage and sync Kubernetes applications from GitHub.
+4. **ArgoCD:** Continuous Delivery (CD) to manage and sync Kubernetes applications from GitHub.

-**GitHub Actions CI/CD Pipelines:**
+5. **GitHub Actions CI/CD Pipelines:**
    - `deploy.yml` → Deploys the full microservices stack and infrastructure.
    - `cleanup.yml` → Destroys the GKE cluster and cleans up all associated resources.

-**External Secrets Operator:** Syncs Kubernetes secrets from GCP Secret Manager.
+6. **External Secrets Operator:** Syncs Kubernetes secrets from GCP Secret Manager.

-**Prometheus and Grafana:** Monitors application performance and sends real-time alerts.
+7. **Prometheus and Grafana:** Monitors application performance and sends real-time alerts.

-**Alertmanager for Notifications:**
+8. **Alertmanager for Notifications:**
    - Sends **alerts to Slack and Email** for critical incidents.
    - Tracks **Pod Down/Up** and **Node Down/Up** alerts.

-**Cert-Manager with Let's Encrypt:** Manages TLS certificates to secure ingress traffic.
+9. **Cert-Manager with Let's Encrypt:** Manages TLS certificates to secure ingress traffic.
+10. **Nginx Ingress Controller:** To route external traffic to services within a Kubernetes cluster based on domain names, paths, or other routing rules.

 ---